autistic-symposium/mev-toolkit/uniswap/uniswap-v3/README.md

   * **multiple fee tiers**: allowing LPs to be appropriately compensated for taking on varying degrees of risk.
   * **range orders**: lps can deposit a single token in a custom price range, above or below the current price.
   * **improvements to the TWAP oracle**: possible to calculate any recent TWAP within ~9 days in a single on-call chain.

+- new strategies:
+  * creating and closing LP positions can be a form of trading. range orders can be used as either buy-limit or take-profit orders.

 <br>